 Different cross-sections may be used for precast segmental cable-stayed decks.
-Balanced Cantilever Construction of Precast Segmental Bridges (81 pages) explores the pros and cons of twin box girders with symmetrical side wings, delta-frames and a central plane of stay cables; single-cell box girders with a central plane of cables, and twin edge box girders connected with T-crossbeams and supported with two outer planes of cables.
+Balanced Cantilever Construction of Precast Segmental Bridges (81 pages in full A4/letter format) explores the pros and cons of twin box girders with symmetrical side wings, delta-frames and a central plane of stay cables; single-cell box girders with a central plane of cables; and twin edge box girders connected with T-crossbeams and supported with two outer planes of cables.

 Twin box girders with symmetrical side wings, delta-frames and a central plane of cables are a complex, dated solution for precast segmental cable-stayed decks.
 The effort of using in the main cable-stayed span precast segmental solutions adopted for the approach ramps may have architectural merits, but the structural weak points of the solution are undeniable.